demisto/content/Packs/GoogleThreatIntelligence/Integrations/IoCStream/README.md

-Use the Google Threat Intelligence Livehunt Feed integration to fetch indicators from Livehunt rules or rulesets.
+Use the Google Threat Intelligence IoC Stream Feed integration to fetch indicators from IoC Stream rules or rulesets.

-## Configure Google Threat Intelligence Livehunt Feed on Cortex XSOAR
+## Configure Google Threat Intelligence IoC Stream Feed on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Google Threat Intelligence Livehunt Feed.
+2. Search for Google Threat Intelligence IoC Stream Feed.
 3. Click **Add instance** to create and configure a new integration instance.

 | **Parameter** | **Description** | **Required** |